NPacha/NicolesChocolates/unit_1/w01d2/homework/README.md

 ## Submission Guidelines

 - Homework assigned on Wednesday & Saturday's must be submitted before the following Tuesday evening's class.
-However, We recommend that you submit your wednesday evening homework before Saturday to allow yourself ample time to complete Saturday's homework.
+However, We recommend that you submit your Wednesday evening homework before Saturday to allow yourself ample time to complete Saturday's homework.
 - We will be learning how to submit homework this coming saturday.
 You will be able to submit this homework after Saturday's lesson.

 ### Resources